Molecular Clock Dating using MrBayes: Tutorial

-Then go the the outputs from {\tt sumt}.
-It first lists the taxon bipartitions and the corresponding IDs.
-The root ID is 0; the extant taxa IDs are 1 to 10; the fossil IDs are 11 to 20.
-The following summaries are matched to the bipartition IDs.
-The tree is printed at the end.
+To summarize the parameters and trees after the MCMC, use \begin{framed} {\tt sump \\ sumt} \end{framed} By default, the first 25\% samples are discarded as burnin.
+This can be adjusted according to the likelihood traces from the two runs.
+The effective sample size (ESS) also helps us to judge if sufficient MCMC samples are collected.
+Ideally, the ESS should be larger than 200 for all parameters.
+We may need to increase the chain length or adjust the priors to improve the estimates.

-The consensus tree including all fossils is highly unresolved due to uncertainty in the placement of the fossils.
-In order to display the ages clearly, we remove the fossils and redraw an extant taxa tree.
-The output filename is changed to avoid overwriting the existing ones.
+The consensus tree including all fossils is highly unresolved due to the uncertainty in the placement of the fossils.
+In order to display the node ages clearly, we can redraw an extant taxa tree by pruning the fossils.
+The output filename is changed to avoid overwriting the existing ones. \begin{framed} {\tt delete fossils \\ sumt output = hym.rf} \end{framed}